A Virtuous Woman – Developing a Titus 2 Discipleship Ministry From Proverbs 31 Woman

 “For the purposes of this Law, “Jew” means a person who was born of a Jewish mother or has become converted to Judaism and who is not a member of another religion.”

-So when we read in the Bible about how a woman should conduct herself, she is not being maligned or looked down upon.
+So when we read in the Bible about how a virtuous wife should conduct herself, she is not being maligned or looked down upon.
 It is to establish authority, not importance.

 Too often in our society we view being different as being “less”.
 We automatically assume if someone has authority over us it means we are lowly.
-But do you view your children as less than?
+But do you view your children as less in your own home?
 Do you see them as having less value just because you have authority over them?

 A Virtuous Woman is the Heart of the Home

-The virtuous woman runs her home like a well-oiled machine.
-She protects all who dwells in it and makes sure they are provided for.
+She runs her home like a well-oiled machine.
+She is a hard worker and protects all who dwells in it and makes sure they are provided for.
 In addition, she controlled funds and real estate dealings and she did it on her own as Proverbs 31:16 says:

 It is no wonder with all she does that she is called ‘chayil’.